Øster Farimagsgade 5, Bygn. 9, indg. P, Postboks 2099, 1014 København K, CSS, bg. 22, Building: 22.0.09.

 Copenhagen Center for Disaster Research

-Emmanuel currently co-chairs the Copenhagen centre for disaster research- inter-institutional research center COPE linking disaster research and education (Master of Disaster Management).
+Emmanuel ia currently Director of the Copenhagen Centre for Disaster Research- inter-institutional research center COPE linking disaster research and education (Master of Disaster Management).
 Emmanuel's research interests include disaster risk reduction; disaster recovery; and governance.
 He also hold a Visiting Associate Professor at the African Centre for Disaster Studies, North-West University, South Africa.

 He also works on issues on Disasters and Memory; International frameworks on Disasters and is interested in issues of integration of climate change adaptation and disaster risk reduction.
 He has conducted research in India, Sri Lanka, Bangladesh, South Africa and Denmark.